Ball's Bluff Battlefield Expansion Project

 Approval of the expansion marks the successful culmination of a long-term project spearheaded by the Loudoun County Heritage Commission as directed by the Board of Supervisors.
 The original designation included only the land on which the final and most intense fighting took place and the steep bluffs that Union troops moved down as they tried to flee.
 The expanded Ball's Bluff National Historic Landmark now includes:

-- The federal artillery positions on the heights above the Maryland shore from which the Confederate positions were bombarded; and
+- The federal artillery positions on the heights above the Maryland shore from which the Confederate positions were bombarded

-The Loudoun County Heritage Commission sought to honor the land near Balls Bluff where Federal and Confederate soldiers fought in October of 1861 by proposing expansion of the National Historic Landmark.
+The Loudoun County Heritage Commission sought to honor the land near Balls Bluff where Federal and Confederate soldiers fought in October of 1861 by proposing expansion of the National Historic Landmark to include approximately 2,900 acres over which both sides ranged during this struggle.
+The commission completed a Preliminary Information Form (PIF) (PDF) which describes the significance of the battle in the context of the landscape today.

 Balls Bluff History